When I started piloting a big yellow madhouse in the fall of 2018, a fellow driver gave me a piece of advice: “Always empathize with the child.”

 Usually, though, I’m dealing with garden variety shenanigans.
 Still, it’s aggravating when a piece of your precious cargo immediately starts doing something you just told them not to do, or keeps doing something you’ve told them a million times not to do.
 Your first thought is, “How dare they disrespect me!”

 Brutus, one of my more challenging fourth graders, stands and salutes me when I lecture him for breaking rules.
 I confess that I fight the urge to waggle my fingers in front of my nose and blow a raspberry at him.
 Instead, I take a deep breath and chill out.
 You have to take kids seriously but you can’t take them too seriously.

 I’ve also learned to pick my battles (yet another great piece of advice I was given).
 If I have to, I quietly lower the boom by surprising bad actors with a write-up that brings school officials and parents into the mix.
 It usually works, especially when they don’t see it coming.

 It also helps to keep your sense of humor, but that’s easier said than done.
 I’m lucky.
 Unlike many drivers across the land, I haven’t had to deal with really nasty or dangerous kids and situations.
 One driver I work with has been physically assaulted by a troubled student.

-Another colleague made me realize the good we can do in kids’ lives.
-She told me of students she drove years ago who still remember her, greet her and talk to her whenever they see her in a store or restaurant.
+Other colleagues have made me realize the good we can do in kids’ lives.
+They’ve told me of students they drove years ago who still remember them, greet them and talk to them whenever they see them in a store or restaurant.